Mastani

-Mastani (29 August 1699 – 28 April 1740) was either the daughter of Nizam Asaf Jah I of Hyderabad or Chhatrasal Bundela of Bundelkhand.
+Mastani (29 August 1699 – 28 April 1740) was the daughter of Maharaja Chhatrasal Bundela of Bundelkhand.
 She was the second wife of the Maratha Peshwa (Prime Minister) Baji Rao I. The marriage was arranged to promote diplomatic ties with the Maratha Empire.
 Her relationship within the Maratha Brahmin family has been subject of both admiration and controversy and well adapted in Indian novels and cinema.

 Biography

 Early life

 Mastani was born to Chhatrasal, and his Persian concubine Ruhani Begum.
 Her father was the founder of the Panna State.
-She and her father were followers of the Pranami Sampradaya, a Hindu sect based on the Bhakti worship of Sri Krishna, but as her mother was Shia, she was also a follower of Shia Islam.
+She and her father were followers of the Pranami Sampradaya, a Hindu sect based on the Bhakti worship of Sri Krishna, but as her mother was Sunni, she was also a follower of Sunni Islam.

 Accounts, however with regard to her origin vary.
 Some consider her the daughter of the Nizam, while others refer to her as a courtesan of the court of some Muslim chief.
 The Nizam on suggestion of his wife married her to Bajirao to promote diplomatic relations with Marathas.